30% Ruling Netherlands

 Other consequences of the 30% ruling

-The 30% ruling allows the expat to opt for the partial non-resident status.
-A partial non-resident is exempt from Dutch income tax on income from savings and investments, unless this comes from Dutch real estate.
-A partial non-resident is also exempt from tax on income from foreign substantial shareholdings.
+Previously, the 30% ruling allows the expat to opt for the partial non-resident status.
+A partial non-resident is exempt from Dutch income tax on income from savings and investments (BOX3), unless this comes from Dutch real estate.
+A partial non-resident is also exempt from tax on income from foreign substantial shareholdings (BOX2).
+This exemption is available to all expats who held the 30% ruling on the 31st of December 2023, and will be valid up until and including 2026.

 American residents or green card holders holding the 30% ruling and opting for the partial non-resident status do not pay Dutch income tax on non-Dutch workdays.
 They will have to pay tax on the income earned on the non-Dutch workdays in the United States.